 The twelfth goal defines sustainable consumption and production.
 ActiveEnergy increases the lifespan of electronic devices noticeably.
 Accordingly, those devices need to be replaced less frequently.
 This is of high importance as the increasing amount of electronic waste is an immense problem for our society and the environment.

 Another goal (13) states that immediate action should be taken to combat climate change and its effects.
-ActiveEnergy does not only save around 10% of the consumed energy in buildings, but it also saves around 10% of CO2 emissions which is crucial in our fight against climate change.
+ActiveEnergy does not only save around 10% of the consumed energy in buildings.
+It also saves around 10% of CO2 emissions which is crucial in our fight against climate change.

-The Sustainable Development Goals Report 2020 brings together the latest data regarding the SDG’s, shows how far the implemented measures go and what successes can be associated with them.
+The Sustainable Development Goals Report 2020 brings together the latest data regarding the SDGs.
+It shows how far the implemented measures go and what successes can be associated with them.
 Regarding the goals relevant to EnergyLabs, the following status quo can be reported:

-“The world continues to move towards sustainable energy goals, although efforts are not at the scale needed to achieve Goal 7 by 2030.”
+“The world continues to move towards sustainable energy goals, although efforts are no where near the scale needed to achieve Goal 7 by 2030.”
 Millions of people still lack access to energy, let alone modern and sustainable energy.
 However, the report notes that progress has been made when it comes to energy efficiency.
 For more information, see pages 38 and 39 of the report.

 The voltage optimization that ActiveEnergy performs is part of energy efficiency.
 The report points out clearly that improving energy efficiency is critical to meet the global climate goal of reducing greenhouse gas emissions.